TAUFIK2236/flutter-UI-/README.md

-# Functional UI
+# Functional UI Demo

 Every button,field and widget in use.

 ## About this app

-Demo UI with functional Widget.Tried to make a responsive UI.All Image source taken from google.Images used  here for demo purpose
+Demo UI with functional Widget.Tried to make a responsive UI.All Images source taken from google.Images used  here for demo purpose and concept from MonarchMart ecom app

   Others:
 - Used shared_preferences to save all lists and varible.